 The author’s premise is that as this generations’ characteristics and motivations are different from earlier generations, it is important to understand them and adapt to them if organisations are to get the best from them.
 But, doesn’t this approach only represent half of the equation?

 Mutual Reciprocity: the other side of the equation

 The relationship between an employer and their employees is of course contractual in nature and this means it is crucially founded in all respects upon reciprocity.
-In 1980 John Gabarro and John Kotter first published their article ‘Managing Your Boss’ in Harvard Business Review.
+In 1980, John Gabarro and John Kotter first published their article ‘Managing Your Boss’ in Harvard Business Review.
 The article explains why it’s as much of an employee’s responsibility as it is their boss’s to ensure that there’s is a relationship based upon mutual respect and understanding.
 Employees, they argue, need to appreciate their boss’s goals and pressures, preferred styles of working and communication.
-At the end of the day it is the boss who is responsible for the employee’s annual appraisal and future promotion prospects.
-Whilst nearly 40 years old the article is as relevant today as it was then.
+At the end of the day, it is the boss who is responsible for the employee’s annual appraisal and future promotion prospects.
+While nearly 40 years old, the article is as relevant today as it was then.

 A further example is the sea change in recruitment, in particular by well-known household brands, who are looking for the next generation of talented leaders.
 They take it as a given that their potential employees will have the right level of educational qualifications for the role they are applying for.
 What the employer is really looking for is the candidate who will bring value added to their organisation in skills, experience or potential, rather than one who believes it’s down to the employer to provide them with it.
 Can the candidates demonstrate voluntary or paid work within a relevant sector, have they established their own network or do they speak languages useful to the organisation’s market, for instance.